Digitising Indian healthcare by incentivising doctors to adopt Ayushman Bharat Digital Mission (ABDM)

 Background

 In 2023, the National Health Authority (NHA) launched the Ayushman Bharat Digital Mission (ABDM) to establish a nationwide digital health ecosystem.
 To promote digital health transactions, the NHA introduced the Digital Health Incentive Scheme (DHIS), offering incentives to stakeholders within this ecosystem.
+For incentives, you have to:

 By winter 2023, Eka Care already had around 150+ doctors onboarded on DHIS, but very few doctors were eligible for incentives, and support tickets were rising every month.